Running CFDDFC with the AWS Console

 To export the OpenFOAM

-directory: from the master instance, add the OpenFOAM
+directory: from the main instance, add the OpenFOAM

 directory to the /etc/exports